-They dont taste any different to orange sweet potatoes, but they looked so damn pretty.
+They don’t taste any different to orange sweet potatoes, but they looked so damn pretty.
 While shooting them I thought I should have done both to create contrasting colours.

-Anyway that didn’t happen.
+Anyway, that didn’t happen.

 I’m a fan of vegetable fries, crisps or chips.
-In fact these zucchini shoestring fries are right up there amongst my favourite food.
+In fact, these zucchini shoestring fries are right up there amongst my favourite food.
 Not at all healthy, but superb for a special treat.
 The rosemary sizzles in the oil as they fry and the garlic imparts a subtle flavour.
 You could eat the garlic crisps but I found them a little too bitter.

 Heat a pot of oil about 8cm or 3 inches deep to 180C / 350F and fry these in batches draining on kitchen paper when they start crisping up and going brown.
 It is essential that you do not overcrowd the oil as this lowers the temperature and releases too much water.
-Its a little tricky to tell when the purple variety are done, but you can feel them harden when you touch them with the slotted spoon.
+It’s a little tricky to tell when the purple variety is done, but you can feel them harden when you touch them with the slotted spoon.
 I added about 4 – 5 sprigs of rosemary and a few loose leaves to each batch I fried.
 I also cut the garlic very finely on a mandolin and added about half a clove per batch.
 Sprinkle with salt as they come out and serve hot with drinks or a delicious burger.
 Either a salmon burger or a vegetarian burger mushroom burger.
 Or any burger that you love.
 I reckon fries need a burger.